 LAKE NGOZI MBEYA

 Lake Ngozi (or Lake Ngosi) is the second-largest crater lake in Africa.
 It can be found near Tukuyu, a small town in the highland Rungwe District, Mbeya Region, of southern Tanzania in East Africa.
 It is part of the Poroto Mountains, and the northern rim of the caldera is the highest point in the range.
-The caldera is mostly composed of trachytic and phonolitic lavas.
+The caldera is composed chiefly of trachytic and phonolitic lavas.

 Ngozi is a Holocene caldera that generated the Kitulo pumice 12,000 years ago during a Plinian eruption, most likely in the same eruption that generated the caldera.
-Other eruption deposits are the Ngozi Tuff (less than a thousand years ago) and the Ituwa Surge base surge deposits of uncertain age, but intermediate to the Kitulo pumice and Ngozi Tuff.
+Other eruption deposits are the Ngozi Tuff (less than a thousand years ago) and the Ituwa Surge base surge deposits of uncertain age but intermediate to the Kitulo pumice and Ngozi Tuff.

 The youngest activity generated a pyroclastic flow that flowed southwards for 10 km.
 Some pyroclastic cones surround the volcano.
 The walls of the caldera are forested, except for segments scoured by landslides and high cliffs that inhibit access to the water.
 The inner caldera

 The lake does not undergo large-scale fluctuations in lake level, with only minor differences between the dry and rainy seasons.
 Air temperatures above the lake are around 18 °C, with only minor seasonal variations.
 Sporadically, the forests were occupied by Safwa hunters.
 Reports in 2013 stated that in the following year, a geothermal project would commence in the vicinity of the volcano, halfway between Ngozi and the town of Mbeya.
-Local Myths and Folk Tales There are several local myths and folk tales that surround the volcanic lake.
+Local Myths and Folk Tales Several local myths and folk tales surround the volcanic lake.

-and the surrounding area.
+And the surrounding area.

 Whether there ever was a treasure remains a mystery.
-What to see and do in Mbeya City Mbeya is a city in southwest Tanzania.
+What to see and do in Mbeya City: Mbeya is a city in southwest Tanzania.
 It sits at the base of soaring Loleza Peak, between the City and Poroto mountain ranges.
-On the town’s outskirts is Lake Ngozi, a huge crater lake surrounded by dense forest rich in birdlife.
+On the town’s outskirts is Lake Ngozi, a vast crater lake surrounded by dense forest rich in birdlife.
 Kitulo Plateau National Park, southeast of the city, is known for its colorful wildflowers.
 Farther south is Matema Beach, a resort town on the shores of the vast, fish-filled Lake Nyasa.

 Other attractions near Lake Ngozi